SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 As a test suite starts in your favorite language, the following happens:

 1. The client/driver establishes a connection with the selenium-RC server.
-2. Selenium-RC server launches a browser (or reuses an old one) with a URL that injects Selenium-Core's JavaScript into the browser-loaded web page.
+2. Selenium RC server launches a browser (or reuses an old one) with a URL that injects Selenium-Core's JavaScript into the browser-loaded web page.
 3. The client-driver passes a Selenese command to the server.
 4. The Server interprets the command and then triggers the corresponding